AdobeDocs/campaign-classic.en/help/rn/using/gold-standard.md

 >[!CAUTION]
 >
->Upgrade is mandatory (server and console) to be able to connect from March 21st, 2020.
+>Following the connection protocol update, upgrade is mandatory (server and console) to be able to connect from March 21st, 2020.

 ## ![](assets/do-not-localize/green_2.png) Gold Standard 10 release{#gs-10}